-The Electra Payload consists of the Electra UHF Transceiver, with an integrated internal Temperature Controlled Crystal Oscillator (TCXO) frequency reference, a low gain UHF quadrifilar helix antenna and ancillary cabling and mounting hardware.
+The Electra Payload consists of the Electra UHF Transceiver, with an integrated internal Temperature Controlled Crystal Oscillator (TCXO) frequency reference, a low gain UHF quadrifilar helix antenna and ancillary cabling.
 Table 1 lists the payload elements and masses.
-The total estimated mass for the single-string payload is 6.5 kg (not to exceed).
-Accommodation of the payload on the spacecraft requires placement of the UHF low gain antenna such that it can be pointed in the nadir direction, with a clear field-of-view over a cone angle of $\pm 60$ deg relative to the antenna boresight.
+The total estimated mass for the single-string payload is 6.6 kg (not to exceed).
+Accommodation of the payload on the spacecraft requires placement of the UHF low gain antenna such that it can be pointed in the nadir direction, with a clear field-of-view over a cone angle of ± 60 deg relative to the antenna boresight.

-The heart of the Electra Payload is the Electra UHF Transceiver (EUT), which is a fullyreconfigurable, frequency-agile transceiver operating in the 390-450 MHz band.
+The heart of the Electra Payload is the Electra UHF Transceiver (EUT), which is a fullyreconfigurable software-defined radio, with frequency-agile operation over the 390-450 MHz band.
 The EUT incorporates a modular design with functional elements residing in four stacked modules: a Filtering and Switching Unit (FSU) slice, a Receiver/Modulator (RXA/MOD) slice, a Baseband Processor Module (BPM) slice, and a Power Amplifier-Power Supply Module (P/A-PSM) slice.
-The EUT is shown in Figure 1.
+Figure 2 depicts a simplified block diagram of the Electra Payload, highlighting the primary payload elements and payload interfaces with the spacecraft bus.
 Key EUT specifications are provided in Table 2.

 The Electra payload has a number of interfaces with elements of the spacecraft bus, including the spacecraft command and data handling subsystem and the spacecraft power subsystem.
 These interfaces are summarized in Table 3.
-The worst case, End-Of-Life (EOL) power consumption estimate for the payload is summarized in Table 4 (over temperature, age, radiation).